 Then, a language model called “BERT” became even better by not just guessing the next word in a sentence, but also works in the middle of sentences, such as guessing that X is “spaghetti” in the sentence “I eat X with meatballs.”

 Recently, the same team that made “GPT” has a second version “GPT 2” that is even better, because it has been trained for a longer time on a lot more data, and because they used higher quality data.

-And now, Google as set a new record with the new XLNet.
+Google has now set a new record with the new XLNet.

 For every new model, it has read more and more text.
 The “ULMfit” model had read about 1000 books, and the new GPT 2 model has read about 10.000 books.
 It requires loads of power to learn from so many books.
 It’s estimated that it would cost around $50000 to rent enough computers to train the GPT 2 model.